SJoyCoder/NodeREADMEGenerator/README.md

 7. [Questions](#questions)

 ## About
 Builds a professional README by answering questions in the Termial.
+You will be prompted to answer questions to fill out your README.
+This will save time in formatting.

 ## Installation
-None
+`npm i`

 ## Usage
-To create a README
+To create a professional README in a short amount of time.

 ## License
 WTFPL